mandaru/Tst/README.md

+# Kore SDK
+Kore offers Bots SDKs as a set of platform-specific client libraries that provide a quick and convenient way to integrate Kore Bots chat capability into custom applications.

+With just few lines of code, you can embed our Kore chat widget into your applications to enable end-users to interact with your applications using Natural Language

 # Kore Android SDK for developers

 Kore SDK for Android enables you to talk to Kore bots over a web socket.
 This repo also comes with the code for sample application that developers can modify according to their Bot configuration.